Police: Massive Manhunt Ends With Suspect Taken Into Custody After Shooting At Officer In Ocean County

 TUCKERTON BOROUGH, N.J.
 (CBS) — Police say a man was taken into custody after he opened fire on a Tuckerton police officer during a traffic stop on Thursday morning.
-A manhunt for the armed and dangerous suspect followed throughout the day.
+A manhunt for 29-year-old Miguel Angel Villegas followed throughout the day.

+Villegas, of New Haven, Connecticut, was taken into custody without incident at Penn Station in New York City shortly after 8 p.m. by the New York Police Department.

 Authorities say around 10:20 a.m., an officer tried to pull over a man near Route 9 and North Green Lane and ended up exchanging gunfire.